erick-pacheco/about-me/README.md

 I am an Acquisition and Onboarding at Wayfair.
 I have expirience with SQL and Google`s Bigquery, HTML, CSS, and some Python and Django.

-## For Fun

-* Watching videos about any random thing that comes to my mind and movies
-* Listen to podcast about personal development
-* Before COVID-19, I played ping pong with friends after work - up to three times a week
-* Cooking Italian and French food and sipping wine

 ## Profiles

 * [GitHub](https://github.com/erick-pacheco/)